CastIehard/LLM-Training-Pipeline/README.md

 # UTN-3-LLM-Final-Project

-A Scrapy-based web scraping pipeline that searches for content using keywords, converts HTML to Markdown, cleans the content, and outputs organized files with metadata.
+A Scrapy-based web scraping pipeline that scrapes URLs from a file, optionally follows links up to a configurable depth, converts HTML to Markdown, cleans the content, and outputs organized files with metadata.

 ## Features

-- **Keyword-based web scraping**: Search DuckDuckGo and scrape content based on configurable keywords
+- **URL-based web scraping**: Scrape URLs from `url.txt` file with configurable depth
+- **Depth-based crawling**: Follow links found on scraped pages up to maximum depth (0 = seed URLs only, 1 = links from seeds, etc.)
 - **Asynchronous scraping**: Built on Scrapy for fast, concurrent requests
 - **URL deduplication**: Automatically avoids scraping duplicate URLs
 - **English site filtering**: Optionally filter for English-language websites only